-Most days of class have an assigned reading (see the schedule on pages 5-8) that you are expected to have read and thought about before class.
+Most days of class have an assigned reading (see the schedule on pages 5 & 6) that you are expected to have read and thought about before class.
 This allows us to devote more time to discussing and assessing the texts rather than simply reviewing their contents.
 Hence, you need to do more than merely peruse the readings: you must endeavor to understand what they are trying to convey.
-Keep in mind that reading about ethics is not like reading a novel or a textbook.
+Keep in mind that reading this material is not like reading a novel or a textbook.
 There will be times when you must read slowly and carefully.
 Sometimes you may have to stop and think about things; and you should be prepared to go back and reread sections if necessary.
+In some cases, multiple readings of the entire text may be necessary.
 I expect that you take notes while you read, so that you can remember the text's main points.
 Finally, feel free to bring questions about the reading to class.